inveterateliterate/underarmour_api/README.md

   start_date = (DateTime.new(2017, 5, 21, 0, 0, 0)).iso8601
   user.workouts(started_after: start_date, order_by: start_datetime) # >> returns workouts that match the filter criteria
 ```

+Check out the [developer docs](https://developer.underarmour.com/docs/) for available parameters for filtering resources such as workouts.

 ## Development